jqwik-team/jqwik/documentation/src/docs/include/writing-properties.md

 Thus, the order in which a property method's attributes are determined is:

-1. Use jqwik's built-in defaults
+1. Use jqwik's built-in defaults,
-2. which can be overridden in the [configuration file](#jqwik-configuration)
+2. which can be overridden in the [configuration file](#jqwik-configuration),
-3. which can be changed in a container class' `@PropertyDefaults` annotation
+3. which can be changed in a container class' `@PropertyDefaults` annotation,
+4. which override `@PropertyDefaults` attributes in a container's superclass or implemented interfaces,
-4. which can be overridden by a method's
+5. which can be overridden by a method's
    [`@Property` annotation attributes](#optional-property-attributes).

 ### Creating an Example-based Test